-Kostas Farkonas was born in 1973 in Athens, Greece and has been spending most part of his – spare or not really – time with computers, gadgets and games since the age of 10.
-Not your typical example of a Panteion University Mass Media & Communication graduate, he chose to focus on IT, telecommunications and home entertainment from day one of his journalistic career.
-Twenty five years later… not a moment of regret about that.
+Kostas Farkonas was born in 1973 in Athens, Greece and has been spending most part of his – spare/not spare – time with computers, gadgets and games since the age of 10.
+Not your typical example of a Panteion University Mass Media & Communication graduate, he focused on IT, telecommunications and home entertainment from day one of his journalistic career.
+Twenty seven years later… not a moment of regret about that.

 From 1996 to 2009 – while reporting for Eleutherotypia and after leaving it – he regularly contributed to other Greek tech, lifestyle and business media.
 Those ranged from weekly to monthly publications, like neo, Cyberweek and Kiniti Tilefonia to Know-How, Infotainment Arena, Athinorama and Ey Zhn.
 He was a columnist and features/reviews editor for the Greek editions of magazines such as .net and Computer Arts (Future Publishing), PC World (IDG) and PC Magazine (Ziff Davis).
-He also worked on TV while being on the team of Greece’s first weekly mainstream tech show, Infohora (1996-1997), by contributing script and video for reviews on PC programs, multimedia apps and games.
+He worked on TV as part of the team of Greece’s first weekly mainstream tech show, Infohora (1996-1997), contributing script and video for reviews on PC programs, multimedia apps and games.

 Kostas’ love for the Internet has always been stronger than his interest in traditional media or TV, though.
-He started using it in 1991 – through the “Ariadne” Greek universities network – and pursued every opportunity to utilize it ever since.
-In 1996 he’d gathered enough knowledge so as to design and develop the first Greek Web site focusing exclusively on computing, telecomms and home entertainment: Homo Digitalis.
+He started using it in 1991 – through the “Ariadne” Greek universities network – and has been working, one way or the other, in projects based on it ever since.
+In 1996 he designed and developed the first Greek Web site focusing exclusively on computing, telecoms and home entertainment: Homo Digitalis.
 A group of investors, forming a company called MediaOne in 1999, took note of that effort and proposed the development of a new Web portal along the same lines.
 That portal, Gamelife, was one of the first commercial media of the Greek market focusing on digital entertainment.
 In the next 4 years – until 2004, when Kostas chose to move on – Gamelife became the definitive source of information on its subject matter, respected by its audience and all major companies of the home entertainment sector.

 Kostas has also been a business consultant in various roles from 1999 onward.
 In this capacity he worked for Microsoft as a press office consultant on hardware and home entertainment products for 4 years, for Sony as a press office collaborator and project manager (overseeing the development of the first Greek PlayStation and PSP Web sites) for 5 years, as well as for Nintendo (overseeing the development of its Greek Web site and curating the relevant product/press material).
 He also worked as a contractor for a number of other non-tech companies in the Greek market, mainly as a project manager and quality assurance manager on their Web sites and/or intranets.